Midday Run: Plot

 Tina is up for a promotion in her hall monitoring duties to its highest rank.
-Regular Size Rudy, a low ranking hall monitor, admires Tina for her stringent adherence to the rules, even writing up Gene and Louise for horsing around.
+Regular Sized Rudy, a low ranking hall monitor, admires Tina for her stringent adherence to the rules, even writing up Gene and Louise for horsing around.
 Mr. Frond tasks Tina with delivering Zeke to the principal's office for his immediate suspension after breaking into the Coach Blevin's office.
 Rudy wants to join, but Tina tells him she will do it alone and tells him to finish his duties.
 Zeke begs her to let him go and tells her he did it for his grandmother, but Tina refuses to listen.
 He then asks if he can at least go to the bathroom and she allows him to.
 After some time passes, she realizes that Zeke has escaped out the bathroom window.
 She searches for him, unaware that Rudy has seen everything.
 Realizing that finding Zeke will be almost impossible when lunchtime rolls around, Tina turns to Gene and Louise for help in finding Zeke, offering them "permanent hall passes" in exchange for help in finding him.
 After getting help from Gene and Louise, Tina questions Jimmy Jr. about Zeke's whereabouts, who says that although he doesn't know for sure, he knows a hiding place he goes to sometimes.

 Tina manages to find Zeke, escorting him to the principal's office again.
 On the way, Rudy confronts her, claiming that she was his hero, but has broken the rules and "gone dirty".
 He demands to take Zeke to the principal's office himself to expose her.
 As students flood the halls, Tina uses the distraction to lead Zeke through another path to the principal's office, hoping to get there before Rudy.
 On the way, Zeke pleads with Tina once again to let him go.
 He reveals that his grandmother is fond of mascots and scheduled for surgery and that he wanted to take the mascot from Coach Blevin's office and wear it for her at the retirement home to cheer her up.
 Tina is sympathetic, but says he should have asked permission.
 Zeke says that he did seek permission from Coach Blevins, who still said no. After barely evading Ms. LaBonz, Tina makes her way back inside the school through another entrance.
 Upon entering school however, they are intercepted by Rudy, who alerts Mr. Frond, who cancels Tina's promotion and takes Zeke to the principal's office.